 Zucchini pizza bites, fruit slices

 BBQ chicken wraps: Use leftover chicken.
 To save $, canned pineapple can be substituted.
-Also if you have these ingredients at home, try a homemade bbq sauce to save $.
+Also if you have these ingredients at home, try a homemade bbq sauce to save money.
 Also cut down on expense by making your own tortillas.

 Fish or chicken with mango salsa, broccoli or other inexpensive vegetable: Season fish or chicken with salt and pepper.
 Grill to cook through.
 Top with mango salsa.